 If the nucleus of an intervertebral disc begins to push outwards through the outer ring, it may put pressure on the spinal nerves.
 If the nucleus succeeds in passing through the outer ring, the nerve damage may become more severe, often limiting movement in more serious cases.

-According to Cedars-Sinai, depending on the location of the ruptured disc, as well as the severity, certain specific symptoms may appear.
+Depending on the location of the ruptured disc, as well as the severity, certain specific symptoms may appear.

 Symptoms of a ruptured disc may include pain or numbness in the parts of the body affected by the nerve.
 This can include pain and numbness in the shoulders, arms or chest if the ruptured disc is located in the neck.
 If the ruptured disc is located in the lower back, it might cause sciatica or pain in the buttocks, legs, ankles and feet.